No3371/obsidian-regex-pipeline/README.md

 ```

 **Table_c2**
 This ruleset help you transform selected content into a table of 2 columns!
+Every 2 non-empty line will form a row.
 .obsidian/regex-rulesets/number-to-alphabet.txt
 ```
 "^(.+)$\n\n^(.+)$"->"| $1 | $2 |"
 ```

-Take a look in [samples folder](/samples) for more examples, including a very complex one like the above gif!
+Take a look in [samples folder](https://github.com/No3371/obsidian-regex-pipeline/tree/master/samples) for more examples, including a very complex one like the above gif!